Zaventem

 Zaventem (/nl/) is a municipality in the province of Flemish Brabant, in the Flemish region of Belgium.
 It is located in the Dijleland area, one of the three large recreational areas which together form the Groene Gordel ("Green Belt") around the Brussels-Capital Region.
 The municipality comprises the subdivisions or deelgemeenten of Nossegem, Sint-Stevens-Woluwe, Sterrebeek and Zaventem proper.
 The municipality is a suburb of Brussels, and Sint-Stevens-Woluwe directly borders the city, specifically the Woluwe-Saint-Lambert municipality.

 On 1 January 2025, Zaventem had a total population of 37,271.
 The total area is 27.62 km2, which gives a population density of 1037 PD/km2.
 The official language of Zaventem is Dutch, as in the rest of Flanders.
 Zaventem is the home of Brussels Airport, together with neighbouring town of Diegem.

-Etymology
+Toponymy

 The old spelling of the municipality's name is Saventhem, but the oldest notation of Zaventem is Saventa, which dates from records in 1117.
 There are several hypotheses on the meaning of the name.
 One of them refers to the seven pools or small ponds that existed in the area during medieval times.
 Another one refers to small ponds in a sandy environment (sabulous clay).
 Others interpret the name Zaventem as a reconfiguration of zeven tommen (meaning seven (Gallo-Roman) tumuli or burial mounds) or zaaivelden (meaning field for sowing).